VoxelCubes/PanelCleaner/README.md

 You have the choice between installing a pre-built binary from the [releases section](https://github.com/VoxelCubes/PanelCleaner/releases/latest) or installing it to your local python interpreter using pip.

+Note: All versions will need to download model data on first launch (approx. 500MB).
+This model data will not need to be downloaded again if Panel Cleaner updates.

 Important: The pre-built binaries do not support CUDA acceleration.
 To use CUDA, you must install the program with pip and ensure you install the appropriate [pytorch](https://pytorch.org/get-started/locally/) version for your system.

 ### Install with Pip